 I mean, I get the theory: Athletic women in skimpy outfits bending and stretching are probably quite alluring to watch.
 But more titillating than, say, just a straight-up burlesque routine?
 Or belly-dancing, where fantastically sculpted abs aren’t obscured by the harsh vertical element of a metal pole?
 I wasn’t seeing it.

-That is until I read Leen Isabel’s webcomic Pole Dancing Adventures.
+That is until I read Leen Isabel’s webcomic Pole Dancing Adventures, I thought it was going to be like something from www.nu-bay.com/categories/168/brunette but I was completely mistaken.
 That’s when it clicked: The reason pole dancing is so popular in gentlemen’s establishments is the amazing feats of derring-do.

 Isabel’s webcomic is partly an autobiographical account: She’s an avid pole dancer, and she’s aware of the seedy connotations.
 She recalls the embarrassment she felt when her parents discovered some videos of her pole dancing, and the relentless criticisms do sometimes get to her.
 That’s not enough to stop her, however, and her webcomic gives a pretty solid reason why it’s become her favorite pastime.
 For her, pole dancing is a legitimate athletic activity, no different than yoga or aerobics.